coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 # SALIENT DIVINE ABILITIES

-A salient divine ability is like a feat---it gives a deity a new capability or improves one that the deity already has.
+A salient divine ability is like a feat—it gives a deity a new capability or improves one that the deity already has.
 A deity has one salient divine ability for each divine rank the deity has, plus additional salient divine abilities reflecting its status: Demigods